 On February 5, 2009 the 16th Street Mall was named to Colorado Preservation, Inc.'s Endangered Places Program.
 Historic Denver nominated the mall last fall due to concerns about the future of the granite pavers, which have suffered significant deterioration.
 The Endangered Places program was launched in 1997 with the purpose of identifying historic sites throughout Colorado that are in danger of being lost.
 Modeled after the National Trust for Historic Preservation's list of America's 11 Most Endangered Historic Places, Colorado's Endangered Places program has been touted by the Trust as one of the best in the nation.
 Since its inception, the program has won the Stephen H. Hart award from the Colorado Historical Society and has been designated as an official Save America's Treasures project.
 The program has generated interest, recognition and funding for over one-hundred-twenty sites around the state, and has provided intensive technical assistance to seventy-four sites that have made the program's Most Endangered Places List.

-Now in its thirteenth year, the purpose of the annual Colorado's Most Endangered Places List is to build awareness of and assistance for endangered historic places.
-Of the seventy-four places named to the list from 1998-2009, fourteen have been saved, thirty-five have experienced forward progress in the form of rehabilitation, stabilization, protection, preservation planning and/or assessment.
-Of the other eighteen, twenty-two remain in alert and three have been lost.
-For more information on the Endangered Places program and to learn of the other 2009 sites, visit Colorado Preservation Inc.
+Now in its 20th year, the purpose of the annual Colorado's Most Endangered Places List is to build awareness of and assistance for endangered historic places.
+For more information on the Endangered Places program and to learn of the other sites, visit Colorado Preservation Inc.